 Escape the Black Friday crowds and #OptOutside to a wild river near you!
 Sen. Ron Wyden is asking Oregonians to help him develop legislation to protect Oregon’s most special rivers, and he wants to hear from YOU.
 The day after Thanksgiving is the perfect opportunity to take your family and friends on a hike like Alder Springs along Lower Whychus Creek, then “opt to act”– nominate the desert river you visited for Wild and Scenic River status.

 Located on Lower Whychus Creek, Alder Springs is an oasis in the high desert.
-The trail starts at the top of the Whychus Creek Canyon and descends gradually to the creek, with panoramic views of the Cascades, towering rock formations, and the rushing waters of Whychus Creek below.
-At 1.5 miles, hikers reach Alder...Read More
+The trail starts at the top of the Whychus Creek Canyon, where you’ll enjoy wide open panoramic views of the Cascades, towering rock formations, and the rushing waters of Whychus Creek below and descends gradually through grasses and rabbitbrush to...Read More

 An old mining track leads 1.4 miles up the canyon through a rugged rock narrows with wildflowers and views of the desert playa below.
 Two creek crossings can be difficult to pass in early spring and after summer thunderstorms.
 Along this trail, you’ll find an old cabin and an old mine on the way...Read More